 Try Alternative Therapies

 Some people find that alternative therapies help them quit smoking and some of these methods include filters, smoking deterrents, e-cigarettes, tobacco sticks or strips, nicotine lollipops or straws, hypnosis, and acupuncture.
+But the best thing you can do is to stop smoking completely, according to Grinds.
 You can also try practicing yoga, meditation, or mindfulness which are great methods to relax your mind and body, as well as keep you focused on other things.

 A lot of people consider e-cigarettes useful to give up smoking.
 According to the experts from steamo.de, various studies concluded that e-cigarettes are less addictive than cigarettes and they also concluded that smoker who use e-cigarettes are more likely to quit smoking than people who never tried e-cigarettes.